betterscientificsoftware/bssw.io/Articles/Blog/BSSwFellowsAnnouncement.md

 #### Publication date: February 5, 2017

 We are pleased to announce the inaugural class of Better Scientific Software (BSSw) Fellows: four Fellows and four Honorable Mentions, who will be recognized during the [Exascale Computing Project 2nd Annual Meeting](https://www.ecpannualmeeting.com), February 6-9, 2018, in Knoxville, TN.
+Thanks to **all** fellowship applicants.
+The broad range of creative and interesting proposals made the selection process difficult.

 The [BSSw Fellowship Program](https://bssw.io/fellowship) gives recognition and funding to leaders and advocates of high-quality scientific software.
 Each Fellow will receive up to $10,000 for an activity that promotes better scientific software, such as organizing a workshop, preparing a tutorial, or creating content to engage the scientific software community.

-We thank all fellowship applicants for such a strong showing.
-The selection process was difficult, as many creative proposals with interesting ideas were submitted.

 ## 2018 BSSw Fellows
 <p>&nbsp;</p>